johnno1962/injectionforxcode/README.md

 __**__ "InjectionPlugin" is the only project you actually need to build to use injection.

-If you find (m)any issues in the code, get in contact using the email injection (at) johnholdsworth.com
+If you find (m)any issues in the code, get in contact using the email: support (at) injectionforxcode.com

 ## Source Files/Roles: